 P-index (RBMs)

-The RBMs whose rights are most promoted are, in descending order, the Catholic and the Orthodox Churches, the Protestant Churches (mainline), the Jewish communities, the Protestant Churches (evangelical), and the Islamic communities.
-A step lower are placed on the same level, the Buddhist and Hindu communities, Jehovah's Witnesses, Mormons and finally, further down, BOs, Sikhs and Scientology.
+The RBMs whose rights are most promoted are, in descending order, the Catholic and the Orthodox Churches and, on equal footing, the Protestant Churches, the Jewish and the Islamic communities.
+A step lower are placed, on the same level, the Buddhist communities, Jehovah's Witnesses, and Mormons and finally, further down, the Hindu and Sikh communities, BOs, and Scientology.
 This ranking is not too different from that which characterizes the other policy areas: at the highest level are the Christian churches, followed by the Jewish and Islamic communities, at the lowest level are the BOs (which, except for Belgium, are rarely placed on an equal footing with religious organizations), Scientology (which is particularly disadvantaged in France and Belgium) and Sikhs (who are few in number and unlikely to attain the legal status of larger communities).

 E-index (States)

-The country where the legal framework for RBMs is most homogeneous is Sweden (where all RBMs, with the exception of BOs, Mormons, and Sikhs who score lower achieve the same score), followed by Austria, France, and Romania.
-At the other end of the equal treatment scale are Belgium and Greece.
+The countries where the legal framework for RBMs is most homogeneous are Austria and Romania (where the gap between the most favoured and most disfavoured RBM is 6 points).
+At the other end of the equal treatment scale are Belgium and Greece, where the same gap is 19 points.
 In Belgium, there is a particularly wide gap between BOs and all other religious organizations and another gap between recognized and non-recognized RBMs; in Greece the dividing line runs between the RBMs which receive a specific legal regulation in the 2014 law and all others.

 G-index (States and RBMs)